Blog – Posted on Friday, Nov 29

 Between Karma Wilson’s infectious rhymes and Jane Chapman’s plush, downright huggable illustrations, this is a picture book you’ll want to revisit every year — even after your little ones have left the nest.

-24. Nutcracker by the New York City Ballet, illustrated by Valeria Docampo
+24. The Nutcracker by by Valeria Docampo and the New York City Ballet

 As soon as the trick-or-treaters fold up their costumes, you’re liable to start hearing the tell-tale, tinkling tones of “Dance of the Sugarplum Fairy” It’s the silvery anthem of the holiday season, and the Nutcracker ballet it comes from is as much a part of Christmas as reindeers and tree-trimming.
 Experience this classic story of childhood wonder, dreams, and transformation anew with this lavishly illustrated book, which brings the New York City Ballet’s celebrated Nutcracker production to you.

 At the Stahlbaums’ house, Marie and her brother Fritz are getting ready for the annual holiday party when Herr Drosselmeier sweeps in.
 A brilliant toymaker, he’s also Marie’s beloved godfather, and he’s got a surprise for her: a nutcracker shaped like a soldier.
 But what happens when a jealous Fritz smashes it to pieces?
 With whimsical drawings that capture The Nutcracker’s iconic choreography, this gorgeous picture book is the next best thing to snagging an orchestra seat at the ballet.

 25. A Boy Called Christmas by Matt Haig and Chris Mould